At Glacial Ridge Health System, we are committed to providing the best health care possible to all of our patients close to home.

 It is especially important to note that you are receiving a statement from Glacial Ridge Health System consisting of Glacial Ridge Hospital, Glenwood Medical Center, Brooten Medical Center, and Starbuck Medical Center.

-On these statements you will not receive a detailed statement for every clinic visit.
-If you wish to receive the detail for any clinic visit or hospital admission, please call the business office at 320.634.4521. and request a detailed statement of charges.
+You will not receive a detailed statement for every clinic visit on these statements.
+If you wish to receive the details for any clinic visit or hospital admission, please call the business office at 320.634.4521. and request a detailed statement of charges.

 Beginning January 1, 2019, the U.S. Department of Health & Human Services and Centers for Medicare & Medicaid Services required hospitals and health systems to post their “current, standard charges.”
 This price transparency is intended to assist patients in comparing costs for medical services.